 The United States Department of Labor, Occupational Safety and Health Administration (OSHA) encourages public transportation employees to report their employers’ unsafe working conditions and provides for specific protection against retaliation for reporting safety or security violations to their employers or to the government.
 This whistleblower protection was put into place to protect employees from being treated negatively solely because they reported unsafe working conditions or practices.
 In particular, employees of public transportation agencies that provide regular and continuing public transportation services such as public subway or bus systems are covered through the National Transit Systems Security Act.
 Separate protection is provided to employees of other types of public transportation, such as school or charter busses or sightseeing transportation, through other acts and OSHA laws.
 The protection available to employees who report safety issues and concerns about their employer is comprehensive and includes protection against numerous types of retaliation including termination, blacklisting, demotion, or other actions that involve negative treatment with respect to pay, work hours, or benefits.
 The bottom line is that employees are entitled to a safe place to work and safe conditions to work in and, if those safe places or conditions are not provided, they are protected from retaliation when they report the employer for not meeting its obligation to provide them.

-The Bader Law Firm, LLC Is Here To Help
+Bader Scott Injury Lawyers Is Here To Help

 When workplace accidents occur, you need to be able to turn to someone you can trust for accurate and reliable information.
-The attorneys at Bader Law Firm, LLC work exclusively with workers’ compensation issues and are ready to help you learn your rights if you have been hurt on the job.
+The attorneys at Bader Scott Injury Lawyers work exclusively with workers’ compensation issues and are ready to help you learn your rights if you have been hurt on the job.
 Contact our office today online or by calling us directly to schedule your free consultation.
 Learn how to take control of your situation and get the relief you are entitled to.